lidofinance/lido-improvement-proposals/LIPS/lip-x.md

         │◄── result (or revert) ───────────│                          │
 ```

 `execute()` is `payable` and forwards `msg.value` to the target.
 This is required to support future permissioned bots that interact with payable protocol functions, such as EIP-7002 triggerable withdrawal requests and EIP-7251 consolidation requests, where a fee must be paid in ETH at call time.
-After the target call returns, `execute()` sweeps any ETH still held by the contract back to the delegatee, so change refunded by the target (e.g. the excess fee the EIP-7002 / EIP-7251 predeploys return to their caller) is forwarded to the bot rather than stranded on the delegation contract.
+After the target call returns, `execute()` sweeps any ETH still held by the contract back to the delegatee, so change refunded by the target is forwarded to the bot rather than stranded on the delegation contract.

 **Security assumptions:**
 - The target contract must verify `msg.sender == DelegationContract` is a registered permission holder (e.g., oracle committee member, DSM guardian).
 It must not rely on `tx.origin`.
 - The delegatee can call any target with any data; the contract does not restrict the call target.
 Governance must ensure the `DelegationContract` address holds only the narrowest set of permissions needed.
 - If the target call reverts, `execute()` reverts atomically and forwarded ETH is returned to the delegatee.
 On a *successful* call, any ETH the target refunds to the contract (change) is swept back to the delegatee before `execute()` returns; only ETH the target actually consumes/keeps is non-recoverable.
-Bots should still send at least the required fee, but overpayment that the target refunds is no longer lost.

 **When to use:** Any integration where the bot submits transactions that modify on-chain state and the protocol contract checks `msg.sender` for authorization.
 Examples: oracle report submission (`submitReportData`) or any permissioned bots.